skysillng/feathers-dove-template/readme.md

-# core-api
+# feathersjs-dove

-> Provides core api used by skysill services
+> Template for creating feathers dove apps

 ## About